j8r/exec.cr/README.md

-# exec
+# Exec

-Simple library to execute a program with arguments from Crystal
+Thin Process wrapper for simple execution of programs with arguments

 ## Installation